 The Industrial Internet combines the improvements of two earlier revolutions: the machines, facilities, fleets and networks born out of the industrial revolution, and the innovations in computing, information and communication systems introduced by the much more recent Internet revolution.

 Three elements comprise the core of the Industrial Internet:

-Intelligent machines: new ways of connecting machines, facilities, fleets and networks via advanced sensors, controls and software applications.
+Intelligent machines: in the shape of new ways of connecting machines, facilities, fleets and networks via advanced sensors, controls and software applications.

-Advanced analytics: utilising things like the power of analytics, predictive algorithms, automation and deep domain expertise in material science and electrical engineering to understand how machines and larger systems operate.
+Advanced analytics: utilizing things like the power of analytics, predictive algorithms, automation and deep domain expertise in material science and electrical engineering to understand how machines and larger systems operate.

-People at work: connecting people wherever they are—in industrial facilities, offices, hospitals or on the move and at any time to promote more intelligent design, operations and maintenance, and generate higher-quality service and better safety.
+People at work: connecting people wherever they are—in industrial facilities, offices, hospitals or on the move and at any time to promote more intelligent design, operations, maintenance and generate higher-quality service and better safety.

-Linking intelligent devices, facilities, fleets and networks with people at work and on the move opens up new possibilities for process optimisation and the potential to increase productivity and efficiency.
-In addition, it will alter the competitive balance and force the rest of industry to rapidly adjust if it wants to survive.
+Linking intelligent devices, facilities, fleets and networks with people at work and on the move opens up new possibilities in process optimization and the potential to increase productivity and efficiency.
+In addition, it will alter the competitive balance and force the rest of industry to rapidly adjust, if it wants to survive.
 The pace of this process will vary from industry to industry, but the effects will be experienced more broadly across the economy as adoption increases.